Reciprocal Tariffs Are Not Enough

 Resolved, That we favor such reciprocity measures as will enable the United States to secure a proper share of the markets of the world for the products of our labor and our manufactures, and to that end we favor the cession of our right to impose retaliatory duties upon the importations from any country which imposes unequal or discriminating duties upon the products of American labor or manufactures.

 McKinley’s 1897 Dingley Tariff Act raised duties to a record 57 percent, yet included a reciprocity provision allowing negotiated trade deals.
 Treaties with France and others followed, though protectionism still held sway.
-Nelson Aldrich, Chairman of the Senate Finance Committee, championed protection, at least rhetorically.
+Nelson Aldrich, the chairman of the Senate Finance Committee, championed protection, at least rhetorically.

 By 1901, McKinley’s final speech—days before his assassination—pushed further, advocating tariff flexibility to boost exports.
 Theodore Roosevelt, succeeding him, initially maintained this balance.
 His administration negotiated reciprocity with Cuba in 1902, cutting duties by 20 percent, but faced resistance from protectionist “Old Guard” Republicans.